Data Protection Policy

 The Company does not use personal data for profiling purposes.

 20. Personal Data Collected, Held, and Processed

 The following personal data is collected, held, and processed by the Company for the purpose of sales, marketing, technical support and recruitment:

-• Identity Data includes your full name, title, job position and gender.
+• Identity Data includes your full name, title, job position, career information, and gender.

 • Contact Data includes your home or business address, business name, email address and telephone numbers.

 • Financial Data includes your bank account details and payment methods.